-- the gross carrying amount of the financial asset; or - the amortised cost of the financial liability.
+- the gross carrying amount of the financial asset; or - \cdot the amortised cost of the financial liability.

 In calculating interest expense, the effective interest rate is applied to the gross carrying amount of the asset (when the asset is not credit-impaired) or to the amortised cost of the liability.
-The Company had no interest bearing financial assets for the period 5 May 2021 (date of incorporation) to 30 September 2022.